| Barry MacDonnell's

 However, when you upgrade WordPerfect (or install the same version on another computer) you might want to retain various customizations, since some factory shipped program files (including the default template) will be new versions of old files.
 You can migrate most customizations using the information in the following sections.

-For the most part, the answer is yes.
-(The default template is an exception, as discussed below.
+For the most part, the answer is Yes.
+The default template is an exception, as discussed below.
 And some macros written in early versions might need tweaking (see Part 7).

 If you are installing on a new or different computer where no other version of WordPerfect is installed, you can simply copy older WordPerfect documents to any folder on the new/different computer that suits your needs, perhaps using a USB drive as the transport device.
 You can then "point" the new installation to that folder via Tools, Settings, Files, Document (tab) to make it the default location whenever you open the new version.

-Tip: If you are a Windows XP user and you are installing WordPerfect on a computer with a newer version of Windows (i.e., Vista, 7, 8, 10, etc.) see "What happened to the Documents and Settings folder?" below.
+If you are still using (e.g.) Windows XP and you are installing WordPerfect on a computer with a newer version of Windows (e.g., 7/8/10) see "What happened to the Documents and Settings folder?" below.

 If you are installing on the same computer, just visit Tools, Settings, Files, Document (tab) and point the "Default document folder" either to the original location of your WordPerfect documents or to any new location you choose.
 [Most users put them where their backup software or manual back up procedures will locate them, such as in (and/or under) the \My Documents folder.]